Efficiently Set Up Your Preschool You Can Call Us!

 • Professional Liability Insurance: Adds around $300 to $700 per year, depending on whether you operate alone or with staff.

-• Property Insurance: Costs between $200 and $500 annually, covering toys, educational materials, furniture, and equipment.
+• Property Insurance: Costs between $200 and $500 annually.
+This covers toys, educational materials, furniture, and equipment.

-• Abuse & Molestation Coverage (optional): This essential add-on may increase your premium by $100 to $300 annually, depending on provider.
+• Abuse and Molestation Coverage (optional): This essential add-on may increase your premium by $100 to $300 annually, depending on the provider.

-Most in-home daycare insurance policies are bundled, and providers can often receive discounts for combining multiple types of coverage.
+Most in-home daycare insurance policies are bundled.
+Providers can often receive discounts for combining multiple types of coverage.

 How to Choose the Right Insurance for Your Home Daycare